-The Division commenced a multi-year project in 2019 to move the Division's headquarters to Bermuda and created two new regulated entities in Bermuda, RGBM and RIBM.
-On 25 June 2021, a Business Transfer Agreement was signed governing the transfer of business between Pacific Life Re Limited ("PLRL") and RIBM.
-The Division is progressing with the restructuring and the remainder of the PLRL business is expected to transfer during 2022 or early in 2023, subject to applicable regulatory approvals.
+The Division commenced a project in 2019 to move the Division's headquarters to Bermuda and created two new regulated entities in Bermuda, RGBM and RIBM.
+On 25 June 2021, a Business Transfer Agreement was signed governing the transfer of business between PLRL and RIBM.